by Cynthia Chung

 China’s involvement in both WWI and WWII is too often forgotten today.
 What is also forgotten is that the Iron Curtain was also directed against their country, and the level of extreme betrayal that occurred against them was on par with that suffered by the Soviet Union.
 Recall that under FDR’s post-war vision, both Russia and China were intended to be equal partners alongside the USA and Britain in shaping a multi-polar world order.

 When WWI had started, China offered their support militarily to the cause of the Allies.
 Japan had already become a member of the Allied force and it was recognised that their relationship with China was not on ‘friendly’ terms, especially since the First Sino-Japanese War in 1895.
-China’s loss in this war allowed for a series of treatises that divided chunks of China amongst several nations.
+China’s loss in this war allowed for a series of treaties that divided chunks of China amongst several nations.
 One particular region that China very much wanted back was Shandong, which was considered sacred land for the Chinese people since it was not only Confucius’ birthplace but also home to the ancient state of Qin, the last kingdom conquered by Qin Shi Huang, who proclaimed himself China’s first emperor in 219 B.C.
 Japan was at the time in possession of this region.

 Japan was asked whether China could be ‘permitted’ to contribute military support for the Allied cause, to which Japan refused since this would give China a more equal footing with its relations to the West.
 Despite this refusal, China offered to support the Allies as laborers.
 Starting in 1916, China began shipping thousands of men to Britain, France and Russia who would work to repair tanks, assemble shells, transport supplies and munitions.
 Since China was officially neutral, commercial businesses were formed to provide the labor.